Resources | Blog | Design & Use Tips | 6 Ideas for the K-12 Foodservice Industry from UMass Dining

 6) To DiStefano, strong food and dining practices are more than a tool for enhancing performance at school.
 They also enhance everyday life.
 UMass is helping develop the dining practices of the four-year student but is also focused on preparing that student for post-school life.
 In a UMass survey of 2,653 respondents, 80% said they planned on continuing their dining habits practiced at UMass after graduating.
 With numbers like this, DiStefano and his team are set on helping those students practice good habits before moving on to the real world.
 However, it can start even earlier.
 If good dining habits are created during their time in K-12, students will be that much more prepared for the next step.

 We want to thank Garett DiStefano for his time to come talk to us, as well as all those that participated in the symposium.
-To stay up to date on more upcoming events that LTI will be a part of, follow us on LinkedIn, Facebook, and Twitter.
+To stay up to date on more upcoming events that LTI will be a part of, follow us on LinkedIn, and Facebook.
 For more information on the UMass Amherst dining program, visit www.umassdining.com.